jake-dame/reductor/report/report.md

 ![package structure](images/package_structure.png)

+Additionally there is a `reductor.util` that handles:
++ File I/O stuff
-Additionally there is a reductor.util that handles file I/O stuff; playback using `javax.sound.midi` methods (easier than opening another application, as it was usually just confirm a file sounds correct in the first 3 seconds); opening with various applications using `ProcessBuilder`, and a class called `MidiDebugging` that just has a bunch of printing utility functions to look at midi bytes in various ways (was actually very helpful).
++ Playback using `javax.sound.midi` methods (easier than opening another application, as it was usually just confirm a file sounds correct in the first 3 seconds)
++ Opening with various applications using `ProcessBuilder`
++ A class called `MidiDebugging` that just has a bunch of printing utility functions to look at MIDI bytes in various ways (was actually very helpful).

 ### Application

 The `Application` class was a late addition to the program.
-It may not be final, either.
+It won't be final, either.
 It was called `DevelopmentHelper` for a long time.
 It is just to coordinate package duties in one, single program flow.
 It takes a String filepath, and pops out either a MIDI or (eventually) MusicXML file.

-It isn't final or anything, but I include it here because it is a good descriptor of how the program is intended to flow as a whole, and show how the different packages are kept separate and interface with each other:
+I include it here for the sole reason that it is a good illustration of how the program is intended to flow as a whole at the topmost level, and show how the different packages are kept separate and interface with each other:

 ![application class](images/application.png)